575.640.81 - Geospatial Intelligence: the art and science for better understanding our world

 This course consists of four student requirements:

-2. Technical Paper Summaries (15%), GIS exercises (12%), and a Detailed Paper and Presentation (5%) Total (32% of Final Grade Calculation) Reading assignments as well as readings from the texts and other outside sources will be important sources of material and learning in the class.
+2. ESRI exercises and reports (20%), ESRI exercise and detailed report with class presentation (10%) Total (30% of Final Grade Calculation) Reading assignments as well as readings from the texts and other outside sources will be important sources of material and learning in the class.
 In preparing your written homework assignments, please put the class assignment number and your name on each assignment, even though it will also be submitted electronically.
 The purpose of the homework is to give the students the opportunity to demonstrate their understanding of the course concepts.
 All homework assignments are due according to the dates in the Calendar and Assignments tools.
 Late submissions will be reduced by one letter grade for each week late (no exceptions without prior coordination with the instructors).
 If, after submitting a written assignment a student is not satisfied with the grade received, the student is encouraged to redo the assignment and resubmit it.
 If the resubmission results in a better grade, that grade will be substituted for the previous grade.
 There will be at least one technical paper provided to the class each week for review and preparation of a summary report.
-The reports will be single spaced in times roman 12 font with a one- inch border and between one to two pages in length.
+The reports will be single spaced in times roman 12 font with a one- inch border and between two to three pages in length.
 The GIS exercises will use the data sourced from the ESRI text to complete the exercises.

 discussion by the class.

-4. Mid-Term Exam (25% of Final Grade Calculation) Students will have one week to complete the exam.
+4. Course Exam (25% of Final Grade Calculation) Students will have one week to complete the exam.
 The exam will be due by 11:59 PM one week after posting on the web site.
-Students may use the course text and any assigned homework readings to complete the exam.
+Students may use the course text and any assigned homework readings or exercises to complete the exam.

 Student Course Grade Criteria Summary